 There are a few things you just don’t want to live without.
 Soap is definitely one of those things.
 Whether you want to be prepared for a disaster, are interested in cultivating lost arts, or are really into DIY everything, making your own homemade soap from ashes is a great skill to have.

 Since I have a steady supply of ashes from our wood stove, I figured it was time to learn how to make my own soap.
-I originally followed the directions for Grandpappy’s Homemade Soap, but it looks like the site is gone now.
-You can still read the original article through the Wayback Machine though.
+I followed the directions from Grandpappy’s Homemade Soap, it’s very thorough.
+If you are big into prepping I highly suggest you print it out for future reference.

 How to Make Lye From Ashes